rrwick/Bacsort/README.md

 <p align="center"><img src="images/problem_2.png" alt="Problem 2" width="500"></p>

 Sometimes a group is not well studied and many samples are not yet named.
-Bacsort can assign names to samples which are closely related to those already named:
+Bacsort can assign names to samples which are closely related to those with names:

 <p align="center"><img src="images/problem_3.png" alt="Problem 3" width="500"></p>